emberjs/website/source/blog/2017-10-10-glimmer-progress-report.md

 As exciting as this was, we knew that JSON was not the final word in compactly and efficiently representing compiled templates.

-At runtime, Glimmer VM would gather the JSON for each template and compile them into a final, internal representation that was just a large array of 32-bit integers.
+At runtime, the Glimmer VM today gathers the JSON for each template and compiles them into a final, internal representation that is just a large array of 32-bit integers.
 After looking at traces of real-world Glimmer.js apps, we knew we could improve boot times by precomputing this final compilation step at build time.